DeanMauro/Orchestrator-RED/README.md

 ## Output Messages

 The raw JSON output of each API call is included in the msg.payload in order to expose all details.

+## Next Version

+- Update the list of available calls in the Request node to the latest version of the API.
+- Add a **Folder** field to the Request and Start Job nodes for easier switching between folders/org units.
+Currently, users can specify a folder by putting *X-UiPath-OrganizationUnitId* in the parameter list.